MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/08-comparative-capstone.md

 ---

-## Part 3: Building with Antigravity — The Plan-Artifact Workflow
+## Building with Antigravity — The Plan-Artifact Workflow

 Now switch to Antigravity.
 This is fundamentally different from both Zed and Cursor.
 Antigravity's approach emphasizes **planning**, **artifacts**, and **parallel work opportunities**.
 Rather than inline requests or chat diffs, you'll create an agent that generates a comprehensive implementation plan, review it, then watch the agent execute.